AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/Iteration 4.md

 **Then**          <img src="img/landscape.png">

+## Vocabulary Lists

-## 3. As a teacher, giving students certain words to practice this week
+### 3. As a teacher, giving students certain words to practice this week

 > As a teacher, I want to specify a list of word pairs for my students to practice this week.
 The folder name will be "Teacher" with multipe files.